vanallenlab/moalmanac-db/docs/sop.md

 [Return to Table of Contents](#table-of-contents)

 #### Aneuploidy
+Aneuploidy captures genome-wide events such as whole-genome doubling.

 ##### Fields
+Molecular data for aneuploidy events should be captured in the following field,
+- `event` (Required), the type of aneuploidy event being described.

+For example,
+> {'event': 'Whole-genome doubling'}

 [Return to Table of Contents](#table-of-contents)

 #### Copy number alterations
+Copy number alterations capture changes to the number of copies of a particular gene present in the genome of an individual.

 ##### Fields
+Molecular data for copy number alterations should be captured in the following fields,
+- `gene` (Required), gene symbol associated with the alteration
+- `cytoband` (Optional), cytoband associated with the alteration
+- `direction` (Optional), direction of the alteration; Amplification or Deletion

+For example,
+> {'gene': 'CCND1', 'cytoband': '11p13', 'direction': 'Amplification'}

 [Return to Table of Contents](#table-of-contents)

 #### Germline variants
+Germline variants are mutations present within a patient's inherited genome.
+The fields are largely similar to those required for [somatic variants](#somatic-variants)

 ##### Fields
+Molecular data for germline variants should be captured in the following fields,
+- `gene` (Required), gene symbol associated with the alteration
+- `exon` (Optional),
+- `chromosome` (Optional),
+- `start_position` (Optional),
+- `end_position` (Optional),
+- `reference_allele` (Optional),
+- `alternate_allele` (Optional),
+- `cdna_change` (Optional),
+- `protein_change` (Optional),
+- `variant_annotation` (Optional),
+- `rsid` (Optional),
+- `pathogenic` (Optional),

+For example,
+>

 [Return to Table of Contents](#table-of-contents)